Acanthaster brevispinus: Taxonomy

 A. brevispinus was described by the American zoologist Walter Kenrick Fisher from a specimen collected at 18 m deep off Sirun Island, Sulu Archipelago, Philippines.
 The holotype is lodged in the U.S. National Museum, Washington, registration number USNM37027.

 Madsen (1955) reviewed the taxonomy of the genus Acanthaster and concluded that there were three species: the Indo-Pacific A. planci(L.); the short-armed, blunt spined eastern Pacific A. ellisii (Gray) and A. brevispinus Fisher.
 Madsen suspected that A. brevispinus was part of the variability of A. planci over its wide geographical range.
 See Acanthaster planci for a treatment of the status of Acanthaster ellisii.

 Subsequently, A. brevispinus was reported from the Great Barrier Reef region.

 Jangoux and Aziz reported a specimen from the Seychelles.
 They considered it sufficiently different from the holotype in some features to describe it as A. brevispinus seyshellesensis nov. subsp.

+Etymology

+The genus name Acanthaster comes from Ancient Greek ἄκανθα (ákantha), meaning "spine, thorn", and ἀστήρ (astḗr), meaning "star".
+The specific epithet brevispinus comes from Latin brevis, meaning "short", and spinus, meaning "spine".